-Approximately eight years ago, I thought I had it all: a terrific husband, a fulfilling career and a beautiful home.
+Approximately nine years ago, I thought I had it all: a terrific husband, a fulfilling career and a beautiful home.
 Until one day my husband proclaimed that he no longer wanted to be married and walked out the door.
 No explanation.
 No fighting.
 No drama.

 I got busy — figuring out my part, undoing old habits that no longer served me and studying attraction and communication from relationship experts.
 I also dated prolifically, putting these principles into action to figure out what works and what doesn't.